-If one of your goals is to catch your biggest bass ever, or if you're just looking to catch big fish on a more regular basis, here are a few tips that I've learned over the years.
+If one of your goals is to catch your biggest bass ever, or if you're looking to catch big fish regularly, here are a few tips that I've learned over the years.

-Timing: When planning a trip well in advance, try to schedule your trophy trips for times that have big fish most accessible, while also matching your fishing style.
-Prespawn is the undisputed best time on most lakes to catch the biggest bass of the year.
+Timing: When planning a trip well in advance, try to schedule your trophy trips for times that have big fish most accessible while also matching your fishing style.
+Prespawn is the undisputed best time on most lakes to catch the year's biggest bass.
 Running from January through March on Lake Fork (Texas), not only are bass at their highest weights for the year, almost all of the fish in the lake are concentrated in 10' of water or less.
-This combination of heavy fish in small areas of the lake makes it the shallow water fisherman's dream, with jigs, spinnerbaits, and swimbaits being top producers.
-During the spawn is also a great option if you prefer sight fishing or fishing weightless soft plastics like Magic Shads in the shallows.
-For deep water fishermen, May through July is an ideal time to catch schools of monster bass on deep structure.
+This combination of heavy fish in small lake areas makes it the shallow water fisherman's dream, with jigs, spinnerbaits, and swimbaits being top producers.

 Fishing Style: The best advice I can give you when hunting lunkers is to come early and stay late.
-It sounds rather simplistic, but there is usually a certain time each day when the fish seem to be "on".
-Some days the active period last for a long time, other days it is a short window.
+It sounds rather simplistic, but there is usually a particular time each day when the fish seem to be "on."
+Some days the active period lasts for a long time.
+Other days it is a short window.
 Regardless, if you're not fishing when the bass are actively biting, you've missed your best window of opportunity.

-If you're perceptive, you're probably wondering how long to commit to a single spot.
-There's a very fine line in fishing between persistence and stubbornness.
-Throwing a big swimbait or pitching a jig all day for a few big bites is being persistent; not getting a single bump all days tells me that I'm being stubborn and not giving the fish what they want.
-Personally, I've never subscribed to the theory that big fish are loners and that if you're going for a trophy bass, you're fishing for one bite a day.
-In most cases, I catch my fish over ten pounds on days when I'm getting regular bites from five to eight pound bass.
-If I'm catching quality fish of this size or at least getting bites from them every hour or two, it tells me I'm appealing to bigger bass and to stick with the pattern.
-If I've fished for six hours on Fork and caught a couple fives, a six and a half, and an eight, I feel pretty confident that a lunker could come on any cast.
-Conversely, if I've gone that time without a bite, or if I've caught twenty-five fish but none have been over three pounds, I figure that I'm not appealing to big bass and it's time to adjust my pattern.
+I've never subscribed to the theory that big fish are loners and that if you're going for trophy bass, you're fishing for one bite a day.
+In most cases, I catch my fish over ten pounds on days when I'm getting regular bites from five to eight-pound bass.
+If I'm catching quality fish of this size or at least getting bites from them every hour or two, it tells me I'm appealing to bigger bass and sticking with the pattern.
+If I've fished for six hours on Fork and caught a couple of fives, a six and a half, and an eight, I feel pretty confident that a lunker could come on anycast.
+Conversely, if I've gone that time without a bite or caught twenty-five fish, but none have been over three pounds, I figure that I'm not appealing to big bass, and it's time to adjust my pattern.

-Lures: While there are many lures and techniques that will catch a big bass, I have a few basic lures that catch the lion's share of my trophies.
-First and foremost, a Mega Weight jig with a matching Fork Craw trailer produces big fish, both shallow and deep, year round.
-Big bass love heavy cover, and you can bring a jig through the nastiest wood or grass where the lunkers are hiding.
-On those post frontal days, I often find bass pulling back from the flats and forming tight schools in creek channel bends or on points.
+Lures: While many lures and techniques will catch big bass, I have a few basic lures that catch the lion's share of my trophies.
+First and foremost, a Mega Weight jig with a matching Fork Craw trailer produces big fish, both shallow and deep, year-round.
+Big bass love the heavy cover, and you can bring a jig through the nastiest wood or grass where the lunkers are hiding.
+On those post-frontal days, I often find bass pulling back from the flats and forming tight schools in creek channel bends or on points.
 Thoroughly work a jig in these areas.
 You can catch multiple big fish from a tiny area.

-When bass are up on the flats and chasing, a big spinnerbait slow rolled around grass and wood allows you to cover more water than a jig, while still appealing to big bass.
-For lunkers, I prefer big three quarter to one and a half ounce spinnerbaits, with a full-sized trailer like a Baby Fork Creature or a four and a half inch Live Magic Shad.
-If it's rainy or windy in the spring, spinnerbaits are normally the first bait I'll grab.
+When bass are up on the flats and chasing, a big spinnerbait slow rolled around grass and wood allows you to cover more water than a jig while still appealing to big bass.
+I prefer big three-quarter to one-and-a-half-ounce spinnerbaits for lunkers, with a full-sized trailer like a Baby Fork Creature or a four-and-a-half-inch Live Magic Shad.
+Spinnerbaits are usually the first bait I'll grab if it's rainy or windy in the spring.

-In recent years, big swimbaits have become major lunker producers as well, due to their lifelike swimming motion and large size.
-Whether I'm shallow or deep, I'll always give big swimbaits a try when I'm shooting for monster bass.
-My current favorite is the five and a half inch and the giant eight inch Live Magic Shads from Lake Fork Trophy Lures (www.lftlures.com).
+In recent years, big swimbaits have become major lunker producers due to their lifelike swimming motion and large size.
+Whether shallow or deep, I'll always give big swimbaits a try when I'm shooting for monster bass.
+My current favorite is the five-and-a-half-inch and the giant eight-inch Live Magic Shads from Lake Fork Trophy Lures.
 By simply adding weight to a large wide gap hook, I can fish these swimbaits super slow to super fast in from one to thirty feet of water.

-The common denominator among all these lures is the fact that I can fish all of them very slowly and bring them through heavy cover.
-While the occasional erratic stop-and-go can trigger a bass to strike, in general, slow retrieves and even leaving a bait motionless is the best retrieve for big fish.
+The common denominator among all these lures is that I can fish all of them very slowly and bring them through heavy cover.
+While the occasional erratic stop-and-go can trigger a bass to strike, slow retrieves and even leaving a bait motionless is the best retrieve for big fish.